+NOTE An equipment actual may specify both a spatial definition and an operational location where it is necessary to specify the spatial definition of the specified equipment within a given operational location.

 Equipment actual property

 Specific properties that are required for an equipment actual shall be presented as equipment actual properties.
 Equipment actual properties may contain nested equipment actual properties.